 According to Drew: "The altitude, great ski conditions, and time of year make West Yellowstone the best place in America to transition from dry land training to on-snow skiing.
 It's fun to watch our skiers improve their skills, and advance to higher levels. "

 Emily is a certified USSA Level 100 XC coach, has a PSIA Level III Nordic certification and is a member of the PSIA-Rocky Mountain Education staff.
 Her other interest include hiking, biking and yoga.
-In the summer months Emily guides hiking and biking trips throughout North America and Europe.
+In the summer months Emily organizes and guides hiking and biking trips throughout North America and Europe.

 Alan Started skiing in 1954.
 He was an alpine racer in high school and college and then continued on as alpine coach for a few years.
 He says that when alpine skiing became too cold is when he took up cross country skiing.
 He’s raced in many, many cross-country marathons, all over the world.
 Alan Coached cross country at University of Utah and groomed for many years at Mountain Dell near Salt Lake City.
 Now, Alan mostly enjoys backcountry skiing and a few cross-country clinics.
 He’s a mostly-retired CPA and part-time substitute teacher and lives in Winthrop Washington.

 Jack Hart has been working for the West Yellowstone Fall Camp and skiing in West Yellowstone since 1982.
 He began racing for the University of Montana in 1980.
 As a competitive marathon runner, Jack was looking for a way to cross train and xc skiing seemed like a great thing to do in Montana.

 The US Ski team offered a coaching clinic and part of the responsibility was to help in the early days with the Fall Camp.

 Jack currently lives in West Yellowstone, MT.
 He is a Master’s National Champion skier.